AlikaU/shoe-store/README.md

 # Shoe store application

-The application will monitor and adjust the inventory of shoes in real-time by processing incoming sales data via WebSocket, allowing the inventory department to keep track of shoe models' stock levels across various stores.
+Here is my take on the shoe store problem: https://github.com/mathieugagne/shoe-store.
+I used this project to get familiar with Ruby and Ruby on Rails, this is my first time working with either.

-I used this project as an opportunity to get familiar with Ruby and Rails.
+The application monitors and adjust the inventory of shoes in real-time by processing incoming sales data via WebSocket, allowing the inventory department to keep track of shoe models' stock levels across various stores.

 ## Assumptions